data2health/contributor-attribution-model/docs/source/introduction.rst

 			"label": "eMERGE Network",
 			"url": "https://emerge.mc.vanderbilt.edu/"
 			}
                 }
 	]

-**2. A Rich Contribution Metadata Example:**
+**2. A Curator Contribution to a CIViC Database Record:**

-The example below shows much richer contribution metadata from `this variant interpretation record <https://civicdb.org/api/assertions/10>`_ in the `CIViC Knowledgebase <http://civicdb.org>`_, structured according to the CAM specification.
+This richer example includes more extensive contribution metadata from `this variant interpretation record <https://civicdb.org/api/assertions/10>`_ in the `CIViC Knowledgebase <http://civicdb.org>`_, structured according to the CAM specification.
 The record includes details of when, how, where, and in what context contributions were made by four agents during the life-cycle of this curated record.
 The example below captures just one of these contributions, but the `complete example here <https://github.com/data2health/contributor-attribution-model/blob/master/examples/civic_aid10_example.yaml>`_ describes all four of them.
 Additional data examples are provided as part of the :ref:`Implementation Guide <implementation-guide>`.

 ::